KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/05-Download-your-data-collection-file.md

 exercises: 10 mins

 questions:
-- "How to view and download your spreadsheet from KnowPulse?"
+- "How to download your data collection spreadsheet from KnowPulse?"
 objectives:
-- "Providing a step by step demonstration on how to view and download a spreadsheet from KnowPulse."
+- "Providing a step by step demonstration on how to download subset/full set of data from KnowPulse."
 keypoints:
 - Log in KnowPulse with your user account before viewing and to download your data.
 ---